-Throw mince into a bowl.
+Throw the mince into a bowl.
 Add a teaspoon of cumin, a teaspoon of fennel seeds, 1/2 a teaspoon of cayenne and a teaspoon of dried oregano.
-Add 1 grated clove of garlic.
+Add 1 grated garlic clove.
 Season with salt and pepper.
 Mush everything together.

-Form the mince into a fat sausage, similar to something like an aubergine, and then wrap it tightly in tin foil.
-Place in oven for 30 minutes.
+Form the mince into a fat sausage, similar to an aubergine shape.
+Wrap it tightly in tin foil and place in the oven for 30 minutes.

-Tzatziki time.
-Into a bowl add your yoghurt, 1 grated cucumber (squeeze gratings to remove excess water), the juice of a lemon, salt and pepper.
+Tzatziki Time.
+Grab a bowl.
+Add your yogurt, 1 grated cucumber (squeeze the gratings to remove excess water), the juice of a lemon, salt and pepper.
 Mix together.
-Cover, and chill.
+Cover and whack in the fridge.

-Pickled onions.
-Finely slice your red onion.
-Place slices into a bowl.
-Squeeze over the top the juice of a lemon.
-Add a pinch of salt.
-Scrunch the salt and juice into the onions.
+Pickled Onion Time.
+Grab a bowl.
+Add a finely sliced red onion, the juice of a lemon and a pinch of salt.
+Scrunch the salt and lemon juice into the onions.
 Leave out until you serve.
-The acidity of the lemon will take the sharpness out the onion.
+(The acidity of the lemon will take the sharpness out the onion).

-After 30 minutes, remove the lamb from oven.
-Take off foil.
-Place it back in oven, under the grill, for 1-2 minutes on each side, so it gets brown and crispy.
+After 30 minutes, remove the lamb from the oven.
+Remove the tin foil.
+Place it under the grill for 1-2 minutes on each side so it gets brown and crispy.
 Watch that it doesn't burn.

-Remove doner from oven.
+Remove the doner from the oven.
 Slice it thinly with a sharp knife.

-Take your onion and add a big handful of fresh parsley to it.
+Add a big handful of parsley to your pickled onions.

-Assembly time.
+Assemble time.
 Take a warm pitta.
-Dollop in some tzatziki, then add some doner strips.
-Spoon in some pickled onion, dollop on a bit more tzatziki, and tuck in!
+Dollop in some tzatziki and add some doner strips.
+Spoon in some pickled onion, dollop on a bit more tzatziki and tuck in!